 But how do you do this effectively, and in a way that limits inconvenience and promotes safety for all customers?
 The way we see it, you need 4 capabilities.
 In this blog, we’ll walk through what those are, and give you a quick glimpse into how JRNI can help.

-JRNI’s footfall management feature is a part of JRNI Forward, a product suite designed to help companies get back to business during COVID-19.
-Learn more here.
+JRNI’s capacity management feature is a part of a new product suite designed to help companies get back to business during and after COVID-19.

 First things first: Of course, you have to figure out what your maximum occupancy should be.
 Guidelines on this aren’t concrete, unfortunately, and all stores seem to be adopting different measures.
 Kroger, for example, changed their rules from allowing one person per 60 square feet - their standard building capacity - to allowing one person every 120 square feet.
 Similarly, Walmart is allowing five customers for each 1000 square foot block (about 20% of the store’s capacity).
 Every store is likely to have different needs, and arriving at decisions about what’s right for your store should be done by consulting health experts.